QUIP-RS

 To incorporate ultraviolet (UV) elements into the original methods, UV paints were tested to determine their UV reflectance values.
 Various UV paints were evaluated to identify those that would produce the most distinct results and work within this research.

-The data was quantified and presented in a graph (Fig. 5), which illustrates the comparison between non-UV and UV paints, highlighting the differences in color reflectance.
+The data was quantified and presented in a graph, which illustrates the comparison between non-UV and UV paints, highlighting the differences in color reflectance.

 References